 We will use an example integration with the Profields app by Deiser, to help explain the concepts behind this type of extension.
-To limit the complexity of the example, we will assume some simplifications:
+To limit the complexity of the example, we will assume the following simplifications:

-- The example will be focused on handling Profields belonging to 3 different types, layouts, and their relationship with projects. - Working "as if" a layout could be associated to just one project. - Using a simplified model of the inner structure of a layout.
-Actually, a layout has "sections".
-Each of these has up to three "columns", that can contain an indefinite number of containers (per column).
-Each container can have a number of "field items", that actually represent the occurrence of a field within the layout.
-In the simplified model of the example, a "section" will have "field items", thus ignoring "columns" and "containers".
+- The example will be focused on handling Profields belonging to four different types, layouts, and their relationship with projects. - Working "as if" a layout could be associated to just one project. - Using a slightly simplified model of the inner structure of a layout.
+We will only maintain the order of sections in a layout, but not the order of containers in a column, or of fields items inside a container.
+We expect, however, that the part of the example that manages ordering of sections will make it easier to implement a similar solution for containers or field items.